laura-dietz/cookies/README.md

 Use the stl-files to print cookie cutters on your favorite 3D printer.
 Cutters are designed to be 1cm high for cookies of size 3cm x 4cm.

+If you want to change the design, the shapes (as SVG) and the 3D models (as blender files) are included in the repository.

 Baking
 ======